Shayna-Malka/shayna-malka/README.md

 ## Hi there, I'm Shayna Malka 👋

 📚 I am a motivated computer science student committed to continuous learning
-🧩 I have a strong interest in analytical thinking and structured problem-solving.
+🧩 I have a strong interest in analytical thinking and structured problem-solving
 🌱 I’m currently learning Python and strengthening my ability to write efficient and readable code